yousuketakada/refactoring_example/doc/memo.md

 ```

 As Fowler (2018) points out,
-it is important to run tests often while we refactor so that we never break the code
+it is important to run tests often while we refactor
-(at least for a long time):
+so that we notice as early as possible when we break the code:
 A small refactoring step followed by compile-test-commit is
 the basic rhythm of refactoring.